salazarna/synthetic-irradiance-sequence/README.md

 ## Basic Usage

-In the root folder of the repository, the `notebook.ipynb` file contains the description for the basic usage of the code.
+In the root folder of the repository, the `tutorial.ipynb` file contains the description for the basic usage of the code.
 This same file is suggested to be used as a template to generate the synthetic data.
 It is just needed to adaptate the input parameters.

 An example of the code pipeline is: